By Ben

 things to do in Tashkent

 For a traveller seeking to explore the real culinary landscape of the region, this is the ideal place.
-Delve into lesser-known, home-style Uzbek dishes that are hard to find elsewhere, alongside well-executed classics like plov and shashlyk.
+Delve into lesser-known, home-style Uzbek dishes that aren't found everywhere, alongside well-executed classics like plov and shashlyk.

 Tip: Ask locals and observe chefs